Frederick Drandua: As bishop

 He was appointed bishop by Pope John Paul II on 27 May 1986 and was consecrated as Bishop of Arua on 15 August 1986, by Cardinal Emmanuel Kiwanuka Nsubuga†, Archbishop of Kampala, assisted by Emmanuel Wamala, Bishop of Kiyinda-Mityana and Bishop Cesare Asili†, Bishop of Lira, Uganda.

 Bishop Frederick Drandua resigned as Bishop of Arua on 19 August 2009, due to poor health.

-He died on 1 September 2016, at St. Francis Hospital Nsambya, in Nsambya, Kampala, Uganda, at the age of 73 years.
+He succumbed to cancer of the Esophagus on 1 September 2016, at St. Francis Hospital Nsambya, in Nsambya, Kampala, Uganda, at the age of 73 years.
+He was laid to rest on Wednesday September 8 2016 at Ediofe Cathedral although his family wished to bury him at ancestral home.